1. Examples

 Dear Mr. Garner,

-My computer science degree from Miami University was just the start of an ongoing I.T. education that started with an MSCE and has most recent seen me become an Oracle Linux System Administrator and a Red Hat Certified Engineer.
+My computer science degree from Miami University was just the start of an ongoing I.T. education that started with an MSCE and has most recently seen me become an Oracle Linux System Administrator and a Red Hat Certified Engineer.
 The deep knowledge required for our profession is always getting deeper, and I enjoy taking on new knowledge.

 Sincerely,